IS-601862/mini_project1/tutorial2/git_basics.md

 ## Commit
 Commit is basically the work done in git.
 Any work you do in git is known as git commit.
-It is stored in the repository. to commit, simply use the command "git commit" and then any additional instruction for work.
+It is stored in the repository. to commit, simply use the command

+    git commit -m "Put your additional instructions here"

 ### Example:
 any work you do, can be sensed by others.
 Git commit is simply for repository to know you did the work so it can store it, which other can see.

 ## Merge
 As it sounds, merge is mixing two commits or work into one work.
 In git language, two or more parent commints, branching into one.
 To use merge, simply select (checkout** will go over soon) one commit, and type command **"git merge OTHER-COMMIT-NAME"**, where OTHER-COMMIT-NAME is the other commit you want to merge your currently selected commit.

+    git merge "Other Commit Name to merge with"

 ### Example:
 If you want to make chocolate milk, either select coco or milk, in this case lets do milk and simly do "git merge coco" and now you have chocolate milk, which has branches (parent commits) from coco and milk commits.